igloox/djangocms-ckeditor-filer/README.md

 Who
 ===

-This project wouldn't be possible without Divio's DjangoCMS, cmsplugin-filer by Stefan Foulis and django-ckeditor-filer by Shaun Sephton.
+This project wouldn't be possible without Divio's DjangoCMS, cmsplugin-filer by Stefan Foulis and django-ckeditor-filer by IKRESOFT.